Blockheads-2/LCEC2021-22Prog/README.md

 ## 5921 Code for 2021-2022 Freight Frenzy Season

+Hosted by 21525 github as 5921 does not have a dedicated github page

 Github for the La Canada Engineering Club's FTC robot.
-Developed by the captain, Sanjith Cherumandanda, and the mentor, Warren Lam :D
+Owned by the captain, Sanjith Cherumandanda, and the mentor, Warren Lam :D
 JOSH SUGINO!!!!!!!